xpacks/scripts/README.md

 Various scripts used for processing the xPacks.

+## `run-tests.sh`

+Run all tests defined for the current package.

+Must be executed in the package root folder.

 ## `convert-arm-asm.sh`

 Convert an ARM assembly startup file to a format like the `vectors_*.c` file.